pedro-coelho-dr/owasp-juice-shop-security-report/REPORT.md

 ### 4 - SQL Injection in Product Search

 The search field in the application is vulnerable to SQL injection.
 By using tools like Burp Suite and [sqlmap](https://sqlmap.org/), the entire database schema and data were collected.
-This included registered credit cards in plain text and all users' information, although passwords were encrypted.
+This included registered [credit cards](db/Cards.csv) in plain text and all [users](db/Users.csv) information, although passwords were encrypted.

 ![alt text](img/sqlinjection2-endpointburp.png)